icon-project/icon-sdk-python/README.md

-### Error cases
+### Error Cases

-There are different types of error case as follows.
+There are different types of error cases as below.
 The exception is raised with the specific message.
-You can get more info about the exception from the message.
+You can get more information about the exception from the message.

 - **KeyStoreException**
   - It is raised when making or loading a key store file.